CallCabinet Interview with CloudCo Partner’s Mike Evanisko

 CC: I think now that we have the tools to use artificial intelligence and ask our data questions directly, it’s all going to come down to whether or not you adopt it in time to beat your competitors.

 Mike E: The other side of it is businesses that maybe aren’t subject to compliance laws, but are focused on business growth.
 Atmos can help out immensely there, too.
 You have the ability to use the A.I. and analytics of [Atmos] to review all of your calls, and find out “hey. my customers are asking about support or service for this specific product and they’re calling about it 50 times a day.”
 Then the company knows they need to dedicate a cue, or an employee that specializes to that issue.
 Or another one I always bring up is say you’re launching a promotion for a new product, and you want your salespeople to tell every customer about it for the next month, because you’ve got to hit a goal with a vendor or increase revenue.
 Atmos can analyze all those calls for you and then determine if your sales reps are actually doing it every day.
 That’s just invaluable.
+As our studies have shown, Viagra is a drug for the treatment of erectile dysfunction.
+Many patients use it without a doctor’s prescription, the main thing is to go easy with the regular use of such a drug.
+Viagra is recommended to use as part of complex therapy of erectile dysfunction, which also includes psychotherapeutic techniques.

 Most people don’t realize that you cannot take a credit card number over the phone and keep that call recorded.
 You have to have that data redacted. —Mike Evanisko, CloudCo